 If you lose (that is, you get no money back from the Defendants), then you do not have to pay us anything.

-We will arrange insurance to protect you against the risk of losing and having to pay Ford’s legal costs.
+We will arrange insurance to protect you against the risk of losing and having to pay the defendants' legal costs.

 Can I use my own legal insurance?